 But what about creativity?
 I can’t help but think that some of you forgot that one little colorful twist.

-Sure, we need to know and understand business from an educated, logistic, accounting and marketing standpoint, but forget the colorful twist creativity adds to the mix, and you may end up with sameness, missed sales, and disaster, overall.
+Sure, we need to know and understand business from an educated, logistics, accounting, and marketing standpoint, but forget the colorful twist creativity adds to the mix, and you may end up with sameness, missed sales, and disaster, overall.

 And that’s the mindset you need to adopt and apply.